khalilou88/jnxplus/packages/nx-boot-gradle/README.md

 ## Getting Started

+### 0. Prerequisites

+`@jnxplus/nx-boot-gradle` requires a Java 8 or higher Runtime Environment and the current Long Term Support (LTS) version of node.js.

 ### 1. Install the plugin

 In the workspace root run this command to install the plugin :